 Once you get the differences down (spoiler: it’s a matter of degree), here are some other recipes you may enjoy:

-Granny Smith Apple Sauce
+Granny Smith Apple Sauce Recipe

 Ingredients

-- 1/4 teaspoon Fine sea salt, , to taste
+- ¼ teaspoon Fine sea salt to taste

 Instructions

 - When all the fruit is cooked and very soft, remove from heat and run through a food mill fit with the medium die.
+This will keep all the peels and seeds out of your finished sauce.

 - Taste again and adjust seasonings.